akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 Each developer who accesses the enterprise repository needs to have their ssh key authorized.
 Each SSH Key needs to be linked to a console user.

-1. First from the menu, go to `Console / Project` and select your project.
+1. On the left menu, go to `Projects console / Projects` and select your project.
 2. Go to `Enterprise Repository` tab, and `SSH Key Access` sub-tab.

 [Screenshot SSH Key Access]